Home » Jurisdictions» Register Company in New Zealand

 Step 1: Choose a business structure

-- In specific cases, Tetra Consultants’ lawyers and incorporation specialists suggest businesses to create a Look-Through Company (LTC).
-An LTC is a tax-transparent structure where company income, losses, and tax obligations pass directly to shareholders instead of being taxed at the corporate level.
-This structure is mainly used by small groups of investors looking for tax efficiency while also maintaining limited liability protection.
+• In some cases, you may also consider establishing a Look-Through Company (LTC).
+This type of structure allows company income, losses, and tax obligations to pass directly to shareholders rather than being taxed at the corporate level.
+If your business is operated by a small group of investors seeking tax efficiency while maintaining limited liability protection, an LTC may be a suitable option.

 Step 2: KYC checks and reserving business name